energywebfoundation/greenproofs-worker-guide/README.md

 ## Create a Virtual machine

-To create a virtual machine in your cloud provider.
-Ensure the virtual machine matches the minimum requirements listed in the above section.
+Create a virtual machine in your cloud provider of choice with the minimum requirements listed in the above section.

 ## Deployment Guide